TrudAX/denistrunin-blog/src/draft/xpptools-integfilesharexmlpurch/index.md

 path: "/xpptools-integfilesharexmlpurch"
 featuredImage: "./logo.png"

-excerpt: "The blog post describes a sample approach to implement XML based integration by importing purchase orders from Azure File Share in D365FO using X++"
+excerpt: "The blog post describes a sample approach how to implement XML based integration by importing purchase orders from Azure File Share in D365FO using X++"
 ---

-This post extends my several previous [posts](https://denistrunin.com/tags/integration/) but with another way messages format.
-We consider an XML format and try to import files in X++ from Azure File Share and create purchase orders.
+This post extends my several previous [posts](https://denistrunin.com/tags/integration/) but with another messages format.
+We use an XML format and try to import files in X++ from Azure File Share and create purchase orders.

 I use a very simplified example of integration with the INFOR system.
 This system has an integration component that can export the data in XML format, and we will process(import) these files in D365FO.

 ### Reading XML data

-What is good that a file generated from INFOR is probably is most complex format that you face in XML integrations.
-It has custom namespace, data in tags, data in attributes, data in the similar elements.
-Here is the sample file context:
+What is good that a file generated from INFOR is probably the most complex format that you may see in XML integrations.
+It has a custom namespace, data in tags, data in attributes, data in the similar elements.
+Here is a sample file context:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>